Vesa Kanniainen

 Vesa Lennart Kanniainen (born March 13, 1948, in Rovaniemi) is a professor of economics at the University of Helsinki.

 Biography

-Vesa Kanniainen studied at the London School of Economics in 1972–73, working within macroeconomic theory and monetary economics, topics that he was also teaching as Visiting Assistant Professor at Brown University and Washington State University in 1977–79.
+Vesa Kanniainen studied at the London School of Economics from 1972 to 1973, working within macroeconomic theory and monetary economics, topics that he was also teaching as Visiting Assistant Professor at Brown University and Washington State University from 1977 to 1979.
 Most of his academic life, he has been working at the University of Helsinki.
-In research, he subsequently moved to dynamic investment models, including tax effects and he started to teach corporate finance.
-Later, he has given some courses at Uppsala University, University of Munich and at Hamburg University.
+In research, he subsequently moved to dynamic investment models, including tax effects, and he started to teach corporate finance.
+Later, he has given some courses at Uppsala University, LMU Munich and at the University of Hamburg.
 He is a research fellow at CESifo in Munich.